Who Is Brett Kavanaugh?

 Sexual Assault Allegations

 A second woman also came forward just one week after Ford's claim.
 Deborah Ramirez alleged that Kavanaugh exposed himself to her at a party when they were both freshmen at Yale.
-Kavanaugh denies the claim calling it "a smear, plain and simple."
+Kavanaugh again denied the accusation, calling it "a smear, plain and simple."

 A third woman, Julie Swetnick, accused Kavanaugh of sexually aggressive behavior while at alcohol-fueled parties in high school.

 After a two-day hearing, in which Ford and Kavanaugh both testified, the Senate Judiciary Committee voted along party lines to advance Kavanaugh’s nomination to the Supreme Court.
 Republican Jeff Flake called for a one-week delay "to let the FBI do an investigation limited in time and scope to the current allegations," before the Senate ultimately decided to advance Kavanaugh's nomination.